prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 **Checkpoint sync** is a feature that significantly speeds up the initial sync between your beacon node and the Beacon Chain.
 With checkpoint sync configured, your beacon node will begin syncing from a recently finalized checkpoint instead of syncing from genesis.
 This can make installations, validator migrations, recoveries, and testnet deployments *way* faster.

-This how-to walks you through two checkpoint sync configuration methods: syncing via **network**, and syncing via **file**.
-Syncing via network is the method we recommend to most users because it's more straightforward.
-After configuring checkpoint sync, we strongly recommend [verifying the authenticity of your beacon node's checkpoint](#verify-the-authenticity-of-your-beacon-nodes-checkpoint) as a way to "trust but verify" the integrity of your checkpoint data.

 :::info Knowledge Check

 **Not familiar with checkpoint sync?** Consider reading [Checkpoint sync: Conceptual overview](../concepts/checkpoint-sync-concept.md) before proceeding.

 :::

+To sync from a checkpoint, your Prysm beacon node needs three pieces of information: the latest finalized `BeaconState`, the `SignedBeaconBlock`, and (if you're on a testnet) the **genesis state** for the network you're using.
+Together, the `BeaconState` and `SignedBeaconBlock` represent a single **checkpoint state**.

+This information can be retrieved either via a **network request**, or via **file export/import**.
+Syncing via network is the method we recommend to most users because it's more straightforward.
+After configuring checkpoint sync, we strongly recommend [verifying the authenticity of your beacon node's checkpoint](#verify-the-authenticity-of-your-beacon-nodes-checkpoint) as a way to "trust but verify" the integrity of your checkpoint data.

 ## Option 1: Configure checkpoint sync via network request